 Q&A with Karen and Sarah

 The Q&A sessions on courses from the National STEM Learning Centre provide you with the opportunity to ask more about the course content and issues from your own classroom practice.

-5:34 - Assessing working scientifically
+- 13:11 Assessing working scientifically

-A transcript will be posted to this page at a later date.
 This is an open step, so you can bookmark the URL to your favourites and return to it at any time.
 We will also upload the video to STEM Learning YouTube channel.